 Children join our school with a wide variety of experiences and starting points.
 Our curriculum is designed to meet the needs of all of our children and our community.
-We pride ourselves in providing rich meaningful experiences across all subjects, focus on and emphasise language and vocabulary and offer numerous opportunities for children to develop resilience and independence.
-Each of our core intentions is evident through each subject and everything we do is underpinned by theory and research.
-We invest heavily in training and developing our staff to make sure curriculum delivery of the highest possible standard.
+We pride ourselves in providing rich, meaningful experiences across all subjects, focus on and emphasise language and vocabulary and offer numerous opportunities for children to develop resilience and independence.
+Each of our core intentions is evident through each subject and the work we do is underpinned by theory and research.
+We invest in training and developing our staff to make sure curriculum delivery of the highest possible standard.

 We wish to promote these core values through all we do in school: